demml/opsml/docs/docs/cards/runcard.md

     run.log_artifact_from_file("artifact", "artifact.txt")
 ```

 You can now log into the `Opsml` server and see your recent run and associated metadata

+### Logging Hardware

+`Runs` can also log hardware information by simply changing 1 input argument.

+- Instead of  `with project.run() as run:` use `with project.run(log_hardware=True) as run:` and now hardware information will be logged.
+For information on what hardware information is logged, see the documentation below.

+- If you want to change the hardware logging time interval, simply change the `hardware_interval` in the `run` method `with project.run(log_hardware=True, hardware_interval=10) as run:`.
+Note: the `hardware_interval` is in seconds and the lowest value is 10 seconds.
+Default is 30 seconds.

 ::: opsml.RunCard
     options: